oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Discussion on holder binding and privacy of stored credentials
    * Add some context about SD-JWT being general-purpose despite being a product of the OAuth WG
    * Use ES256 instead of RS256 in examples
+   * Rename and move the c14n challenges section to an appendix
    * Fix the Document History (which had a premature list for -03)

    -02